 This is a phrase often associated with farmers but what if you cannot prove it is your land?
 In a rural county such as Norfolk, where large areas of land and many homes have remained in the same family for generations, it should come as little surprise that there are areas of land which are not registered at the Land Registry.
 What is surprising, is the amount of land and property which remains unregistered and how often people are unaware of it.

 Compulsory registration only came to rural Norfolk in 1989 and even then this was only for purchases of land for value or leases for a term of over 21 years.
-In 1998, assents (transfers of land after death) and legal mortgages became compulsory registerable and in 2002 it became compulsory for nearly all land transactions to be registered or, to trigger a first registration.
-Shorter term arrangements, such as farm business tenancies and leases of less than seven years, do not have to be registered but, may need to be noted against the landlord’s freehold title.
+In 1998, assents (transfers of the land after death) and legal mortgages became compulsory registerable and in 2002 it became compulsory for nearly all land transactions to be registered or, to trigger the first registration.
+Shorter-term arrangements, such as farm business tenancies and leases of less than seven years, do not have to be registered but, may need to be noted against the landlord’s freehold title.

-In the absence of a land or property transaction to trigger a first registration, land will remain unregistered unless a voluntary application is made to the Land Registry to register it.
-This may be considered an unwelcome hassle and cost, but there is good argument to registering land and property, even if it is just to have a secure and clear record of what you own.
+In the absence of a land or property transaction to trigger the first registration, the land will remain unregistered unless a voluntary application is made to the Land Registry to register it.
+This may be considered an unwelcome hassle and cost, but there is a good argument for registering land and property, even if it is just to have a secure and clear record of what you own.

 It is much harder to claim adverse possession or ‘squatters’ rights’ over registered property or for a neighbour to encroach onto your land.
 If you are looking to sell, gift or mortgage your land or property the process is much simpler and quicker (and often cheaper!) if dealing with a registered title.

 The Land Registry is keen for land and property to be registered and offers a reduced fee for those registrations which are undertaken voluntarily.
 It may well be time to dig out those title deeds and consider an application to register your land.